SofaPirate/PqLEDStrip/README.md

 LED draw:                                       Draw the collected data to the strip
 ```

 The collected data is mapped to each pixel in order.
-The values are mapped to CRGB colors through a palette :
+The values are mapped to `CRGB` colors through a palette:
 ```text
 Pixel index :      0    1    2    3    4    5    6    7    8    9  ...
 Collected data : [0.3][0.2][0.1][0.0][0.1][0.2][0.3][0.4][0.5][0.6]...
 Palette lookup:  CRGB CRGB CRGB CRGB CRGB CRGB CRGB CRGB CRGB CRGB ...
 ```